scripting/concord/README.md

 ### Concord is an outliner

-[An outliner](http://docs.fargo.io/outlinerHowto) is a text editor that organizes information in a hierarchy, allowing users to control the level of detail and to reorganize according to structure.
+<a href="http://docs.fargo.io/outlinerHowto">An outliner</a> is a text editor that organizes information in a hierarchy, allowing users to control the level of detail and to reorganize according to structure.
 Your notes can have full detail, yet be organized so a casual reader can get a quick overview.
 Outlining is a great way for teams to organize work.